Anthony-Mariotti/Herald/README.md

 Classifying something as "Fully Developed" would mean no bugs / additional features or issues that would need to be resolved.
-Herald will have its first release once everything for the base bot is built and runs with the highly reliable.
+Herald will have its first release once everything for the base bot is built and runs with a highly reliable nature.

 ### Herald Feature Tracker